andy-9/learning/AWS/developer_associate.md

   - Leverage the documentation

 ### How CloudFormation Works
-* Templates must be uploaded in S3 and then referenced in CloudFormation
+* Templates must be uploaded in S3 and then referenced in CloudFormation.
+If you upload the template from the AWS console it gets uploaded to S3 behind the scenes, and CloudFormation references that template from there.
 ![img.png](images/cloudformation_template_stack.png)
 * Then a stack is created.
 A stack ist made of AWS resources.
 Stacks are identified by a name.
 * To update a template, we can’t edit previous ones.
 We have to reupload a new version of the template to AWS
 * Deleting a stack deletes every single artifact that was created by CloudFormation.
+* Q: When you write a CloudFormation template, you must specify the order in which CloudFormation should create your resources.
+A: False

 ### Deploying CloudFormation Templates
 • Manual way